Hidden curriculum

 A hidden curriculum is a set of lessons "which are learned but not openly intended" to be taught in school such as the norms, values, and beliefs conveyed in both the classroom and social environment.
+In many cases, it occurs as a result of social interactions and expectations.
+The term hidden curriculum is sometimes seen as synonymous with, or a subset of, the implicit curriculum.

-Any type of learning experience may include unintended lessons; however, the concept of a hidden curriculum often refers to knowledge gained specifically in primary and secondary school settings.
-In these scenarios, the school strives for equal intellectual development between its students (as a positive goal), and the hidden curriculum refers to the reinforcement of existing social inequalities through the education of students according to their class and social status.
+Any type of learning experience may include unintended lessons.
+However, the concept of a hidden curriculum often refers to knowledge gained specifically in primary and secondary school settings.
+In these scenarios the school strives, as a positive goal, for equal intellectual development among its students, but the hidden curriculum reinforces existing social inequalities through the education of students according to their class and social status.
 The distribution of knowledge among students is mirrored by the unequal distribution of cultural capital.

-The hidden curriculum can also be seen as a set of norms and behaviors that are not explicitly taught, and students with limited social awareness, such as students with Autism Spectrum Disorder, may not pick up on these norms without having them be explained directly.
+The hidden curriculum can also be seen as a set of norms and behaviors that are not explicitly taught, and students with limited social awareness, such as students with autism spectrum disorder, may not pick up on these norms without having them be explained directly.
+This set of norms and behaviors also regards the culture of an environment that is unique to that environment, for example the norms and expectations of an office space would vary from those of a classroom.

-Breaktime is an important part of the hidden curriculum in schooling.
+Breaktime is arguably also an important part of the hidden curriculum in schooling.

-Educational history
+History of research

-Early workers in the field of education were influenced by the notion that the preservation of the social privileges, interests, and knowledge of one group within the population was worth the exploitation of less powerful groups.
-Over time, this theory has become less blatant, yet its underlying tones remain a contributing factor to the issue of the hidden curriculum.
-Since then, several educational theories have been developed to help give meaning and structure to the hidden curriculum and to illustrate the role that schools play in socialization.
+Early educationalists explicitly endorsed the idea that education should be about the preservation of the social privileges, interests, and knowledge of one group within the population at the expense of less powerful groups.
+Over time, fewer people have subscribed explicitly to this view, yet education systems frequently continue to entrench social hierarchies.
+The concept of the hidden curriculum was one key effort to explain how education enables this socially conservative outcome and to illustrate the role that schools play in socialization.